codecrafters-io/build-your-own-redis/stage_descriptions/aof-04-dw4.md

 ### The append-only file

-If the `--appendonly yes` flag has been specified, and the `appenddirname` does not exist inside the `dir` directory, Redis creates the directory.
+If the `--appendonly yes` flag has been specified, and the directory `appenddirname` does not exist inside the `dir` directory, Redis creates the directory.
 Inside that directory, Redis creates an empty file named `<appendfilename>.1.incr.aof`.

 This file is the append-only file which Redis uses to store the command logs, which can be used later for restoring the key-value pairs.